lxtGH/Fast_Seg/readme.md

 Mapillary, Camvid).

+## News!!

+Checkout our Fast Segmentation Framework in [SFSegNets](https://github.com/lxtGH/SFSegNets).
+SFNet-ECCV-2020, SFNet-Lite, IJCV-2023

-# What is purpose of this repo?
+# What is the purpose of this repo?
 This repo aims to do experiments and verify the idea of fast semantic segmentation and this repo also provide some fast models.